ASTEROID ASTROLOGY

 The Role That Feels Cast

 Destinn is a modern asteroid named for a Czech operatic soprano.
-Astrologers have leaned into the phonetic overlap with destiny to read her as a signifier of destined roles: the part of life you seem to have been cast for before you arrived.
-Read her honestly, alongside the Midheaven and Apollo.
+Astrologers have leaned into the phonetic overlap with destiny to read it as a prompt for roles that feel cast or inevitable.
+Read it honestly, alongside the Midheaven and Apollo.

 Quick Facts